KongBoje/Hand-in-6-Security/README.md

 #### DOS attacks:
 Denial of service is what makes a service very slow.
-**ISPS**(International Ship and Port Facility Security) may have to “null route” the victim, there is not much you can do.
+DOS attacks mainly comes from bots or what you call zombie computers, which completely overflows the service with useless data.
-You can try banning/filtering ips but it will only cut down on the traffic, not stop it.
+**ISPs** (Internet Service Providers such as TDC) may have to “null route” the victim, there is not much you can do You can try banning/filtering ips but it will only cut down on the traffic, not stop it.

 ---